NiyaziGumus/WebDesignServices/README.md

 ## About the Project

 This project is a fictitious website that I developed to enhance my skills in front-end development.
-The goal was to create a creative and engaging website that serves as a showcase for imaginary web design services.
-The site is designed to give visitors an idea of the various services that could be offered by a real agency specializing in web design and digital marketing.
+It has been converted to PHP and adapted into a WordPress theme to facilitate its use as a fully functional WordPress template.

 ## Technologies

-The following technologies were used in the development of this project:
+This project now incorporates the following technologies:

-- **HTML5**: The basic structure of the website.
+- **HTML5 & PHP**: The basic structure of the website.
 - **CSS3 & Bootstrap 5**: For responsive layout and styling.
 - **JavaScript**: To add interactive elements.
+- **WordPress**: As the CMS backend to manage content easily.

 A notable feature is the use of Bootstrap 5, one of the leading frontend libraries, which offers a wide range of predefined CSS classes that facilitate the development of responsive layouts.